techdoer/ostlog/README.md

 	* personal and confidential data should be protected and shared at the discretion of its owner
 	* data and tools should be simple and accessible to all members of the family
 	* data collection should not wear you out; tools should favor accurate data over the fanciness of the latest gadgets
-	* data should be standardized to facilitate integration and interoperability where required
+	* data should facilitated integration and interoperability